sagemath/trac_to_gh/Issue 5990.md

 # Issue 5990: [with patch, needs review] developer's guide: more on .spkg files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5990

 Original creator: jhpalmieri